61 Introduction to Advanced Computational Methods

 Numerically Solving the RANS Equations

-The first step is to divide the computational domain into a fine grid of finite volumes or cells.
+- The first step is to divide the computational domain into a fine grid of finite-volume cells.
 The Navier-Stokes equations are then discretized over these cells using numerical methods.
 The numerical method must also be discretized into time steps to resolve the flow’s temporal evolution.

-The resulting discretized equations can be developed into a system of linear algebraic equations, such as the approach outlined previously with the FVM.
+- The resulting discretized equations can be assembled into a system of linear algebraic equations, as outlined previously for the FVM.
 This system is solved iteratively at each time step until convergence is achieved.
-Implicit methods involve solving a system of equations at each time step, while explicit methods update the solution based on the current values.
+Implicit methods solve a system of equations at each time step, whereas explicit methods update the solution using the current values.

-Implement the selected turbulence model within the selected numerical framework.
-As previously explained, this step involves solving additional equations for the turbulence quantities using a favorite turbulence model.
+- Implement the selected turbulence model within the selected numerical framework.
+As mentioned earlier, this step involves solving additional equations for the turbulence quantities using a turbulence model of your choice.

-Apply appropriate boundary conditions to represent the physical boundaries of the problem.
+- Apply appropriate boundary conditions to model the problem’s physical boundaries.
 This approach may include specifying inlet, wall, and outlet conditions.

-Iterate through the time steps until a steady state or a time-accurate solution is reached.
-Use a pressure-velocity coupling algorithm, such as SIMPLE (Semi-Implicit Method for Pressure Linked Equations); the SIMPLEC is a modified form.
+- Iterate through the time steps until a steady state or a time-accurate solution is reached.
+Use a pressure-velocity coupling algorithm, such as the Semi-Implicit Method for Pressure-Linked Equations (SIMPLE), or its modified form, SIMPLEC.

-Analyze and post-process the numerical results to extract relevant information, such as flow velocities, pressure distributions, Reynolds stresses, TKE, and other turbulence quantities.
+- Analyze and post-process numerical results to extract relevant information, including flow velocities, pressure distributions, Reynolds stresses, turbulent kinetic energy (TKE), and other turbulence quantities.

-The examples below show RANS predictions of the wing tip vortex roll-up made using two different turbulence models.
-Even though both solutions give similar bulk flow properties, they obtain different detailed quantitative properties and turbulence levels.
-Which one is “correct” can only be established with reference to experiments, assuming that measurements are available.
+The examples shown in Figure 11 illustrate RANS predictions of the wing-tip vortex roll-up, computed with two different turbulence models.
+Although both solutions exhibit similar bulk-flow properties, they yield different quantitative details and turbulence levels.
+Which one is “correct” can be established only with reference to experiments, assuming measurements are available.

-Converting the RANS equations into algebraic equations results from discretizing the partial differential equations.
+Converting the RANS equations to algebraic form arises from discretizing the partial differential equations.
 Consider, for example, a two-dimensional, steady, incompressible flow, i.e.,

 Using forward or upwind differencing for the convective term gives